-Barbara Jordan Elementary implements intervention/enrichment daily during Wolverine Academy- a scheduled 45-minute block.
+Barbara Jordan Elementary implements intervention/enrichment daily during Wolverine Academy- a scheduled 45-minute block to provide students with targeted support.
+These intervention programs address academic, behavioral, or social-emotional needs, ensuring that every student has the opportunity to succeed.
 Students are pulled in small groups from their grade level to give additional intervention/enrichment opportunities.
-Students will be pulled to target specific skills needed in reading and math, tutorials for HB4545 to close learning gaps based on STAAR data, project-based learning, and science instruction.
+Students are pulled to target specific skills needed in reading and math, tutorials to close learning gaps based on STAAR data, project-based learning, and science instruction.

 Barbara Jordan's Pre-kindergarten program has been successful.
+The Pre-K program lays a strong foundation for our young learners.
+It focuses on early literacy, numeracy, social skills and a love for learning.
+Pre-K experiences significantly impact future academic success.
 Circle data indicates students are making year's progress and showing continued growth throughout the school year.
+Students that have attended Pre-K are showing greater success than their peers who did not attend Pre-K.